Electroconvulsive Therapy: What is ECT Treatment?

-Lindner Center of HOPE is the leading provider of ECT in the area.
+Lindner Center of HOPE is the leading provider of Electroconvulsive therapy in the area.

 The Center ‘s ECT expert provider Nelson F. Rodriguez, MD and a caring staff, perform the procedure in the state-of-the-art Farmer Family Neuromodulation Center with the latest technology and equipment.